biomchen/redistricting-sentiment/README.md

-`output1` | json output after converting the shapefile `output2` | json output after converting output1 from the spatial reference of Maryland to the spatial reference of world `school_param` | 'SCHOOL' used in one of field attributes for elementary and high schools; 'SCHOO_1' used for middle schools `school_list` | school names by grouping elementary, middle, and high schools separately `addresses` | the school addresses
+`output1` | json output after converting the shapefile `output2` | json output after converting output1 from the spatial reference of Maryland to the spatial reference of world `school_param` | 'SCHOOL' used in one of field attributes for elementary and high schools; 'SCHOO_1' used for middle schools `school_list` | a list of elementary schools, middle schools, or high schools `addresses` | a list of school addresses
-`coordinates` | the gps cooridinates of the schools
+`coordinates` | a list of the cooridinates of the schools

 ```Python
     def convert_json(self):